Undergraduate Academic Policies

 Official vs. Unofficial Withdrawal

-A withdrawal from an individual course or from the College is considered official when the student provides notice of the student's intent to withdraw.
+A withdrawal from an individual course or from the University is considered official when the student provides notice of the student's intent to withdraw.
 Notification must be made by the student to the appropriate student services office in one of the following ways:

 Students are counseled about potential ramifications of their specific withdrawal, which may potentially include: delay in academic progress, delay in graduation, financial liability, and/or loss of future financial aid.

-A withdrawal from an individual course or from the College is considered unofficial when the student does not provide notification.
+A withdrawal from an individual course or from the University is considered unofficial when the student does not provide notification.
 In such cases, the date of withdrawal is based on the last date of attendance in an academic activity.
 The Academic Calendar indicates the deadline for submitting withdrawal documentation.

 Course Withdrawal